Improving Your FICO Score for Home Buying

 Choosing a lender isn't the first step in becoming a homeowner.
 In reality, the home buying process begins with your finances.
 Without an above average FICO score, purchasing a house is harder and, you could end up renting longer than you expected in Fall River, Massachusetts until you improve your score.

 The Fair Isaac Company calculates your FICO score on the summary of your total credit history.
 The score ranges from 300 to 850, with the majority of people traditionally having a score of 650.
 Even though more people these days are experiencing job loss and delinquent credit cards, FICO scores aren't necessarily adjusted "on a curve."
 A low score is a low score and that often means you can't get a decent interest rate.
 Some of the factors in calculating your FICO score include:

-- Credit to Debt Ratio — How much do you owe versus your available credit?
+- Credit to Debt Ratio — How much do you owe versus how much credit you have available?

 - Credit Inquiries — How many times has your credit history been accessed by someone other than you?

-To learn more, visit myFICO.com, Fair Isaac's informational site and you can review all of your credit reports for free each year at annualcreditreport.com.
+Learn more about FICO scores at myFICO.com, Fair Isaac's informational site and you can review all of your credit reports for free each year at annualcreditreport.com.
 And, for a small payment, you can get your FICO score from each bureau on their websites: equifax.com, experian.com and transunion.com.